-How to Do Yoga and Not Be a Dick
+How To Do Yoga and Not Be a Dick

 This isn’t a new concern.
-See xojane’s op-ed “Like It Or Not, Western Yoga Is A Textbook Example Of Cultural Appropriation,” or a recent VICE report on Jennifer Scharf, a yoga practitioner who had her free weekly sessions to students at the University of Ottawa canceled due to being culturally appropriative.
-According to the student union, yoga had been “under a lot of controversy lately due to how it is being practiced” and that it was often sacred and spiritual practices that were taken from cultures which “have experienced oppression, cultural genocide, and diasporas due to colonialism and Western supremacy.”
+See xojane’s op-ed “Like It Or Not, Western Yoga Is A Textbook Example Of Cultural Appropriation“, or a recent VICE report on Jennifer Scharf, a yoga practitioner who had her free weekly sessions to students at the University of Ottawa cancelled being culturally appropriative.
+According to the student union, yoga had been “under a lot of controversy lately due to how it is being practised” and that it was often sacred and spiritual practices that were taken from cultures which “have experienced oppression, cultural genocide and diasporas due to colonialism and Western supremacy”.

 Take Yoga Back is a campaign run by the Hindu American Society.
 It was set up in 2003 in a response to the proliferation of new forms of yoga to protect the underlying meaning, philosophy, and purpose of yoga from Western dilution.
 As Sri Pattabhi Jois, a famous Indian yoga teacher who developed Ashtanga yoga, once said: Westerners “practice yoga primarily for their health, which is okay.
 But to really understand the heritage of India, one must also understand its ancient tradition.
 Some Westerners overlook this great heritage and have no idea what are the roots of yoga.”